syncfusion-content/uwp-docs/uwp/Docking/Floating-Window.md

 ### Change Dock Window position through code behind

-By using `SetSideInDockMode` property, we can set the side and `SetTargetNameInDockedMode` property for changing the target of desired dock window.
+By using the `SetSideInDockedMode` method, we can set the side and `SetTargetNameInDockedMode` method for changing the target of desired dock window.

 {% tabs %}